IPGP/morumotto/README.md

 ##### Access from another computer in the same network :

-+ add the server's IP (1.2.3.4 for example) where MORUMOTTO is located to the ALLOWED_HOST in morumotto/siqaco/custom_settings.py
++ add the server's IP (1.2.3.4 for example) where Morumotto is located to the ALLOWED_HOST in morumotto/morumotto/custom_settings.py

 Then in a terminal, enter